-Important tip: Adjust the sum insured in your contents policy regularly to ensure you have sufficient cover in the event of burglary or theft.
-It's also worth switching – or at least comparing – contents insurance from time to time.
-You might be able to save a few hundred francs on your annual premium.
+Important tip: adjust the sum insured in your contents policy regularly to ensure you have sufficient cover in the event of burglary or theft.
+It's also worth switching or comparing home contents insurance from time to time – you may be able to save a few hundreds francs a year.

 Pickpocketing – what to do if your wallet gets stolen